saptashwa2004/JHU-CRC-Vaccinations/README.md

 ### Making a Clean-Break Copy

-The repository needs to be copied into your personal GitHub for the workshop.
+The repository needs to be copied into your personal GitHub for the workshop in a manner that will decouple its operations from this original repository.
 Please use one of the following two methods to do this.

-**Copying Using GitHub (not a Fork)**
+**METHOD 1:** Copying Using GitHub (not a Fork)

 1.

-**Copying Using Terminal**
+**METHOD 2:** Copying Using Terminal

 1. [Create a new](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) GitHub repository.

    **NOTE:** Do not use a template or include a description, README file, .gitignore, or license.
 Only adjust the GitHub account owner as needed and create the name for the new repository.
 We recommend you intially set the repository to Private.

 2. Open Terminal.
-3. Navigate to the file location you want to copy the repo to.
+3. Navigate to the file location you want to sotre the repository copy.
    ```
    cd "/file_location/"
    ```

-4. Clone a bare copy of the repo.
+4. Clone a bare copy of the repository.
    ```
    # using SSH
    git clone --bare git@github.com:ysph-dsde/JHU-CRC-Vaccinations.git